-If the Sponsor determines that ETC is a security under the federal securities laws, whether that determination is initially made by the Sponsor itself, or because the SEC or a federal court subsequently makes that determination, the Sponsor does not intend to permit the Trust to continue holding ETC in violation of the federal securities laws (and therefore would either dissolve the Trust or potentially seek to operate the Trust in a manner that complies with the federal securities laws, including the Investment Company Act).
-Because the legal tests for determining whether a digital asset is or is not a security often leave room for interpretation, for so long as the Sponsor believes there to be good faith grounds to conclude that the Trust's ETC is not a security, the Sponsor does not intend to dissolve the Trust on the basis that ETC could at some future point be determined to be a security.
+If the Sponsor determines that BCH is a security under the federal securities laws, whether that determination is initially made by the Sponsor itself, or because a federal court upholds an allegation that BCH is a security, the Sponsor does not intend to permit the Trust to continue holding BCH in a way that would violate the federal securities laws (and therefore would either dissolve the Trust or potentially seek to operate the Trust in a manner that complies with the federal securities laws, including the Investment Company Act).
+Because the legal tests for determining whether a digital asset is or is not a security often leave room for interpretation, for so long as the Sponsor believes there to be good faith grounds to conclude that the Trust's BCH is not a security, the Sponsor does not intend to dissolve the Trust on the basis that BCH could at some future point be finally determined to be a security.

-Any enforcement action by the SEC or a state securities regulator asserting that ETC is a security, or a court decision, to that effect would be expected to have an immediate material adverse impact on the trading value of ETC, as well as the Shares.
+Any enforcement action by the SEC or a state securities regulator asserting that BCH is a security, or a court decision to that effect, would be expected to have an immediate material adverse impact on the trading value of BCH, as well as the Shares.
 This is because the business models behind most digital assets are incompatible with regulations applying to transactions in securities.
-If a digital asset is determined or asserted to be a security, it is likely to become difficult or impossible for the digital asset to be traded, cleared or custodied in the United States through the same channels used by non-security digital assets, which in addition to materially and adversely affecting the trading value of the digital asset is likely to significantly impact its liquidity and market participants' ability to convert the digital asset into U.S. dollars.
+If a digital asset is determined to be a security, it is likely to become difficult or impossible for the digital asset to be traded, cleared or custodied in the United States through the same channels used by non-security digital assets, which in addition to materially and adversely affecting the trading value of the digital asset is likely to significantly impact its liquidity and market participants' ability to convert the digital asset into U.S. dollars.
+Any assertion that a digital asset is a security by the SEC or another regulatory authority may have similar effects.

 For example, in 2020 the SEC filed a complaint against the issuer of XRP, Ripple Labs, Inc., and two of its executives, alleging that they raised more than \$1.3 billion through XRP sales that should have been registered under the federal securities laws, but were not.
 In the years prior to the SEC's action, XRP's market capitalization at times reached over \$140 billion.
 However, in the weeks following the SEC's complaint, XRP's market capitalization fell to less than \$10 billion, which was less than half of its market capitalization in the days prior to the complaint.
-The SEC's action against XRP's issuer underscores the continuing uncertainty around which digital assets are securities, and demonstrates that such factors as how long a digital asset has been in existence, how widely held it is, how large its market capitalization is and that it has actual usefulness in commercial transactions, ultimately may have no bearing on whether the SEC or a court will find it to be a security.